 What do you do?
 I don’t want to stop daydreaming about this soon-to-be course idea.
 I don’t want to turn down freelance writing work and I also don’t want to stop blogging.

 But I’m already feeling the crunch.
 I started this blog by publishing twice a week – Tuesdays and Thursdays.
 Well there have been three times (including this week) that I’ve only published once a week.

-I know it’s no big deal, but I feel since this blog is in its freshman year, it needs a lot of posts to help it rank and get noticed.
-And it also means I’m letting down my loyal followers who anticipate my posts every week (if there are any I mean 🙂 ).
+I know it’s no big deal, but I feel since this blog was in in the freshman year, it needed a lot of posts to help it rank and get noticed.
+And it also meant I was letting down my loyal followers who anticipated my posts every week (if there are any I mean 🙂 ).

 Hold up!
 Do you have a blog?

 Before you get into the nitty gritty of this post, if you’re reading this and don’t have a blog, but want to start one, I have an easy step-by-step tutorial on how to start a blog using SiteGround!